 On June 17, 2018, at the wheel of a Toyota TS050 Hybrid, he won the 24 Hours of Le Mans with Kazuki Nakajima and Sébastien Buemi.
 It was his first time ever participating, and brought him another step towards his ambition of winning the Triple Crown.
 In 2018 After 17 seasons in F1 and 312 Grands Prix, he retired from F1 to devote himself entirely to the WEC.
 After winning the 24 hours of Daytona in 2019, he won the 24 Hours of Mans for a second consecutive time and clinched the 2019 championship at the same time.
 Today, Fernando dreams of new challenges.

 ‘I have a lot of good memories in the WEC.
 The snow in Spa, the legendary Sebring Circuit and of course Le Mans, the atmosphere of the championship and the approach of the fans.
 I liked everything.
 But I like getting out of my comfort zone.
-The Dakar is probably the ultimate challenge, but for now I have not decided anything.'
+The Dakar was probably my ultimate challenge.'

 Fernando Alonso's Watch